Jessica Anthony, violin

 An avid chamber music and orchestral performer, Sam has played with The Ottawa Symphony Orchestra and still currently plays with The Orchestra of Northern New York, and The Western New York Chamber Orchestra.
 Sam also plays with the Amherst Symphony Orchestra where she met her fellow colleagues and formed the string quartet Equinox.
 Sam has held principal positions with The Western New York Chamber Orchestra, The Crane Symphony Orchestra, The Crane Opera Ensemble, The College Light Opera Company, Cheektowaga Symphony Orchestra and the Amherst Chamber Ensembles.
 Sam had received the prestigious National Arts Center Orchestra International Scholarship for attendance in 2019.
 Sam was also awarded winner of the Crane Chamber Music Competition in 2016, 2017, and 2019.

 Outside of cello, Sam enjoys reading, painting, and being outdoors.
 She is also a singer/songwriter and producer who goes by the artist name GODDESS.
 Her music is heavily influenced by artists such as Adele, H.E.R., and Hozier.
-Samantha has released her first self titled album in January of 2024.
+Samantha has released her first self titled album in January of 2024, and is releasing a second in Spring 2026.
 Catch Sam playing her own original music around the Buffalo area!